rikingurditta/csc494/questions for alec.md

   - can't just stack positions
     - in nested cages, we have different masses (infinite vs non infinite)
     - in general, IPC should work between different materials

+## What kind of bounding volume would be best?

+- AABB seems good for mesh intersections
+- octree?
+  - would need to move things so maybe not

+## SPD projection

+### Why do we need the Hessian to be SPD?

+- $\mathbf M$ is SPD (symmetric positive definite) if $\mathbf M$ is symmetric and $\mathbf M \mathbf x \cdot \mathbf x \geq 0$
+- is it for using newton's method, since we need to find the root of $\displaystyle \frac{\partial E}{\partial \mathbf x}$ so we need the hessian to be positive to use convex optimization methods like newton's?

+### Is there any reading you suggest on how to project a matrix to be SPD

+- looks like the reference ([Teran et al 2015](https://www.math.ucla.edu/~jteran/papers/TSIF05.pdf)) says just diagonalize and clamp eigenvalues to 0